-systematically deliver outreach activities through joint, well-coordinated community engagement and locally-led participatory planning.
+PUNOs have and will continue to collect data about community needs and assets at the local level, engaging and thereby creating ownership among representatives from diverse socio-economic groups.
+Coordination among PUNOs will take place at regional level to systematically deliver outreach activities through joint, well-coordinated community engagement and locally led participatory planning.
 Where possible, multiple PUNOs will jointly visit communities and facilitate the development of integrated, community-driven action plans that outline locally defined priority actions and how PUNOs can assist communities in implementing these.
 An enabling umbrella activity has been included under each of the four main outputs to ensure PUNOs identify and deliver on integrated, locally owned priorities:

-"Ensure field-level interventions are well-informed, well-prioritized and well-coordinated (enabler activity) through, inter alia, (i) community consultations and joint, locally-led, participatory planning; (ii) joint data-management; joint studies and assessments; (iii) joint monitoring and evaluation; (iv) joint visibility and communications."
+"Ensure field-level interventions are well-informed, well-prioritized and well-coordinated (enabler activity) through, inter alia, (i) community consultations and joint, locally led, participatory planning; (ii) joint data management; joint studies and assessments; (iii) joint monitoring and evaluation; (iv) joint visibility and communications."

 PUNOs and implementing partners will design and implement activities based on priority needs of communities avoiding a 'one-size-fits-all' approach.
-The existing social capital at grassroots level (such as functioning Community

-Development Councils (CDC), Shuras and Gozar Assemblies, and other community representative bodies) will be engaged to the extent possible for identification and prioritization of communities' needs, and to strengthen local ownership of community-based activities.
-Deliberate efforts will be conducted, as indicated under the 'Gender-based approach', to ensure the meaningful participation and engagement of women in decision-making processes.
+The existing social capital at grassroots level (such as functioning Community Development Councils (CDC), Shuras and Gozar Assemblies, and other community representative bodies) will be engaged to the extent possible for identification and prioritization of communities' needs, and to strengthen local ownership of community-based activities.
+Deliberate efforts will be conducted, as indicated under the 'Gender-based approach 'to ensure the meaningful participation and engagement of women in decision-making processes.

-Prior to entry into any community, PUNOs will assess the existence, representativeness and capacity of existing governance bodies, such as the CDCs, Shuras and GAs.
+Prior to entry into any community, PUNOs will assess the existence, representativeness, and capacity of existing governance bodies, such as the CDCs, Shuras and GAs.
 Elders are typically part of these community governance structures.
 As part of output 4, PUNOs will leverage existing formal and informal community-level governance structures and mechanisms - using a conflict-sensitivity lens and applying a 'Do No Harm' principles.
-Ensuring representation of women and other marginalized groups will be key to all such activities, but may require time and patience considering the cultural and political context of Afghanistan.
+Ensuring representation of women and other marginalized groups will be key to all such activities but may require time and patience considering the cultural and political context of Afghanistan.

 Specific focus will be placed on engaging women and marginalized groups when assessing, identifying, planning and implementing community-based activities.
 PUNOs' interventions related to the provision of health and reproductive maternal health services through the establishment of family health houses will be done through close consultation with the local communities using the community-based approach.
-The community will identify sites, be involved in the design, and engage in the selection of local women to enroll in midwifery schools.
+The community will identify sites, be involved in the design, and select local women to enroll in midwifery school.

 Cash-based interventions (CBI), especially, will mainstream a strong community-based approach for the identification and engagement of the most vulnerable people according to vulnerability criteria validated by the communities.
-Definition of priority community infrastructures for improvement through cash-for-work will also be discussed among diversified community representatives including women, youth, community leaders such as religious, traditional and tribal elders, IDPs, returnees and minority groups.
+Definition of priority community infrastructures for improvement through cash-for-work will also be discussed among diversified community representatives including women, youth, community leaders such as religious, traditional, and tribal elders, IDPs, returnees and minority groups.